Colleen C. Allison

 Chief Information Officer

-Rodney Louk has administrative responsibility for the departments of Information Systems, Communications, Medical Records, Rehabilitation Services, Children’s Therapy Center, Occupational Medicine Center, and Facility Maintenance and Operations for the health system.
+Rodney Louk has administrative responsibility for the departments of Information Systems, Communications, Medical Records, Rehabilitation Services, Children’s Therapy Center, and Facility Maintenance and Operations for the health system.
 This includes planning, implementing, and supporting The Washington Hospital technology and facility infrastructure and clinical services.

-With more than 28 years experience in the health care industry, Mr. Louk has been the organization’s CIO for the past 18 years.
+With more than 33 years experience in the health care industry, Mr. Louk has been the organization’s CIO for the past 23 years.
 Prior to his position as Vice President, he was the organization’s Director of Information Systems and Supervisor of Computer Operations.
-Prior to joining The Washington Hospital, he was Assistant Vice President of Technology for Heritage Bank in Ohio.
+Prior to joining Washington Health System, he was Assistant Vice President of Technology for Heritage Bank in Ohio.

 Mr. Louk is a member of Pennsylvania e-Health Initiative, HL7 Standards Committee, HIMSS, DPMA (Data Processing Management Association), and Hospital Council CIO Forum of Western Pennsylvania.
 He also serves on the Board of Clinical Connect, a Regional Health Information Exchange.

 Richard J. Mahoney, CFRE

 As Vice President and Chief Development Officer of Washington Health System Foundation, Rich Mahoney is the main liaison for the Foundation Board, whose principal goal is to provide present and future charitable resources for the Health System.
 He is responsible for planning and implementing the Health System's fundraising strategies and activities.
-Under his leadership, the Health System's number of annual donors has increased from less than 1,000 in 1988 to more than 5,100 in 2010.
+He is also the administrative liaison for the Washington Hospital Auxiliary and Volunteer Services.

 Vice President, Human Resources